-On the other hand, you have LaCrosse Clear Shot.
-It comes with 400G of insulation, which makes it ideal for hunting in very cold weather.
-It is both insulated and waterproof, so it will keep your feet warm in all but the coldest of conditions.
+On the other hand, there’s Thorogood Infinity hunting boot.
+It comes with 800G of insulation, making it perfect for hunting in very cold weather.
+It is both insulated and waterproof, so it will keep your feet dry and warm in all but the most freezing conditions.
 However, if you wore them during summer, you would find your feet sweating extensively.
 They would severely impact your comfort level during summer hunting season and you would likely exchange them for some regular shoes you have.

 Buying Boots with the Correct Safety Toe for Men or Women